Same Day Music is an

 The Input Stage

-Thanks to a Hi-Z input optimized for passive guitar pickups, the Kemper Profiling Amplifier offers a crystal clear signal path.
+Thanks to a Hi-Z input optimized for passive guitar pickups, the Kemper Profiler Amplifier offers a crystal clear signal path.
 They use only professional-grade analogue components to ensure that your guitar tone remains unchanged.

 They include a single-knob smart noise gate on the front panel that is completely transparent.
 It's faster than any other noise gate they have experienced and doesn't need an adjustment of the release time.
 Damping a string results in immediate silence.